 The Dental Cleaning Process: What to Expect

-- Physical exam: The dental hygienist will examine your mouth for any obvious issues.
+- Physical Exam: The dental hygienist will examine your mouth for any obvious issues.

-- Plaque and tartar removal: Using special tools, the hygienist will remove plaque and tartar from your teeth and along the gum line.
+- Plaque and Tartar Removal: Using special tools, the hygienist will remove plaque and tartar from your teeth and along the gum line.

-- Professional flossing: The hygienist will floss between your teeth to remove any remaining plaque or debris.
+- Professional Flossing: The hygienist will floss between your teeth to remove any remaining plaque or debris.

-- Fluoride treatment: A fluoride treatment may be applied to help protect your teeth against decay.
+- Fluoride Treatment: A fluoride treatment may be applied to help protect your teeth against decay.

 Potential Side Effects of Dental Cleanings